camilavmoura/web-dev/about.md

 Feel free to contact me for any questions or requests — and most of all, enjoy!

 ### FORMATION
-— Graduated Communication Design in Faculdade de Belas-Artes of ULisboa — Currently attending the post-graduation +Digital Experience Design*, where I can consolidate all my studies of my graduation and get ready to begin working in the area.
+- Graduated Communication Design in Faculdade de Belas-Artes of ULisboa
+- Currently attending the post-graduation *Digital Experience Design*, where I can consolidate all my studies of my graduation and get ready to begin working in the area.

 ### CAPACITIES
-— Fluent Portuguese, English and French speaker.
+- Fluent Portuguese, English and French speaker.
 Good communication in Spanish aswell.
-— Photoshop (advanced)
+- Photoshop (advanced)
-— Illustrator (advanced)
+- Illustrator (advanced)
-— InDesign (advances)
+- InDesign (advances)
-— Audacity (intermediate)
+- Audacity (intermediate)
-— Première Pro (intermediate)
+- Première Pro (intermediate)
-— Adobe Xd (advanced)
+- Adobe Xd (advanced)
-— HTML & CSS (beginner)
+- HTML & CSS (beginner)